deptagency/engineering-soapboxes/README.md

 So, what is this project for then?

-It’s to give Dept engineers a launching off point (see what we did there? 😁).
+It’s to give Dept engineers a launching off point.

 It’s to give Dept engineers ideas of where to start.